Yarpii-Tech/modPack/DZE_Server_Config/readme.md

 ;Username = root
 ;Password =
 ```
-[Logger]
+### [Logger]
-;Possible values: trace, debug, information, notice, warning, error, critical, fatal, none
+Possible values: trace, debug, information, notice, warning, error, critical, fatal, none
-;They are sorted by importance (low to high), with trace being the most verbose, and none would turn off logging
+They are sorted by importance (low to high), with trace being the most verbose, and none would turn off logging
-;This controls both the file output level, and the console output level
+This controls both the file output level, and the console output level
 ```
 ;Level = trace
 ```